 So I recently interviewed Larry to get his perspective on some of the blocks that gay men have when it comes to their lives and relationships.

 Here’s what he had to say…

-I think one of the core issues that gay men struggle with is an inability to be single and happy.
-There is this fear of self and an almost desperate need to be dating somebody, be in relationship and not be alone.
+I think one of the core issues that gay men struggle with is the inability to be single and happy.
+There is this fear of self and an almost desperate need to be dating somebody, be in a relationship and not be alone.